 After a significant turning point at work, I realised that I needed to listen to the whispers.
-For the past ten years, I’ve been privileged to have served over 3000 professional women and c-suite executives and have helped them create a personal brand that overcomes bias and allows them to lead with confidence.
+For the past twelve years, I’ve been privileged to have served over 3000 professional women and c-suite executives and have helped them create a personal brand that overcomes bias and allows them to lead with confidence.

 During this time, it became apparent to me that many of them had become disconnected.
 They no longer knew who they were.
 They were dressing like men, sounding like men and acting like men.
 Yet, I would catch glimpses of their deep feminine energy during our many conversations.
 When I’m working with professional women including c-suite executives, creating their personal brand always starts with an in-depth discussion around their values, what they want from their careers and wardrobe and why often they feel disconnected with who they are, what they do and how they do it.

 Facebook COO Sheryl Sandberg, former Yahoo boss Marissa Mayer and Vogue editor Anna Wintour have adopted their own “leadership look” based on wearing vibrant shift dresses and heels.
 While these women’s styles vary, the focus is the same, their clothes fit perfectly, they wear high-quality fabrics, and pay simple attention to accessories and grooming.